-- 1. Open a Putty terminal to the xCAT MN and logon as root (if not already) - 2.
+- 1. Logon the xCAT MN as root using a Putty terminal (if not already) - 2.
 Go into the directory where you extracted the xcat-dep tarball, e.g. /root/xcat.
-Locate the Ganglia RPMs under /root/xcat/xcat-dep/<os>/s390x.
-You will need to install these RPMs as directed below.
+Locate the Ganglia RPMs under /root/xcat/xcat-dep/sles10/s390x.
+You will need to install the following RPMs in the later steps.